 When you look at a picture of my grandmother and you forget the type of clothes she wears she is like my identical twin.
 A bit scary, to be honest.
 We look alike and we have the same character: playful and we like to laugh.
 When she turns 18 years old her father gives her a signet ring with her initials F&L of Florence Linssen.
 And since we have the same first name and the L is the second character in the name Florence, I inherit that ring.
-Not only because I like the ring, but also because she told me that ‘a signet ring shows the world that you are powerful’.
+Not only because I like the ring, but also because she told me that ‘a signet ring shows that you are powerful’.

 He has the ring, but I keep the power!